UK banks to say how much they lend in each region

 Britain is keen to encourage new lenders to step in with established banks focused on shrinking their balance sheets and building up capital reserves while the government's flagship 'Funding for Lending' scheme has so far failed to achieve its objective with recent data showing a decline in net lending.

-Royal Bank of Scotland, Lloyds Banking GroupL>, HSBC, Barclays, Santander UK, Nationwide, and Yorkshire and Clydesdale Banks will provide the data, which will be published by the British Bankers Association and the Council of Mortgage Lenders on a quarterly basis.
+Royal Bank of Scotland (RBS.L), Lloyds Banking GroupL>, HSBC (HSBA.L), Barclays (BARC.L), Santander UK (SAN.MC), Nationwide (POB_p.L), and Yorkshire and Clydesdale Banks (NAB.AX) will provide the data, which will be published by the British Bankers Association and the Council of Mortgage Lenders on a quarterly basis.
 It will record loans and overdrafts to small businesses, residential mortgages and unsecured personal loans.

 On Monday the British Bankers Association released lending data for 120 regions within the UK.
 It showed total borrowing by small businesses in Britain stood at 100 billion pounds at the end of last year and that businesses' deposits exceeded their borrowing in all regions except Wales and the southwest of England.